kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 (nephew:$x, uncle:$z) isa uncle-relation;
 ```

-The rule above expresses that, whenever instance $x has a mother $y and $y has a brother $z is found, one can infer that $z is an uncle of $x, while $x is a nephew of $z.
+The rule above expresses that, whenever instance `inst1` has a mother `inst2` in the data, and `inst2` has a brother `inst3`, one can infer that `inst3` is an uncle of `inst1`, while `inst1` is a nephew of `inst3`.

+The rule-based inference is set OFF by default when querying Grakn, and can be activated on request.
 For more detailed documentation on rules see [Graql Rules](../graql/graql-rules.html).

 ## Where Next?